Purdue-CS193/homework-0-s-parent/index.md

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Seth Parent's First CS193 Homework
 ### Markdown

+- I like the icebreaker would you rathers
+- I like that my instructors are college students
+- I like how straightforward the instructions are

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-#Seth Parent's First CS193 Homework
--I like the icebreaker would you rathers
--I like that my instructors are college students
--I like how straightforward the instructions are
 ```markdown
 Syntax highlighted code block